OSGeo/OSGeoLive-doc/README.rst

 Adding -DFR=ON adds the French language, adding another -DES=ON adds Spanish, and so on.
 The output is also in build/doc/_build/html/

-5. To build all available languages
+6. To build all available languages
 ::
    cd build
    cmake -DHTML=ON -DALL_LANG=ON ..
    make
    cd ..

-6. Optional: reduce the size of the generated documentation
+7. *Optional*: reduce the size of the generated documentation
 ::
    bash scripts/clean-images.sh